 You can cook everything in this—all the things!
-Properly seasoned skillets will last more than a human lifetime and transition well from kitchen to campfire.
+Properly seasoned skillets will last more than a human lifetime and transition well from the kitchen to the campfire.
 It’s hard to overstate the usefulness of this single pan, and you really should be excited about it, because it makes being an awesome adult that much easier.

 You could easily have only this and perhaps a saucepan for soups in your kitchen, and you would be set.
 It really is that simple.
 Plus, recipes for this particular pan are easy to make, located everywhere, and can motivate you to expand your culinary skill.
 Also, bacon.

-Many top quality knives come with warranties stating they’ll replace the blade if it breaks or chips.
+Many top-quality knives come with warranties stating they’ll replace the blade if it breaks or chips.

 These are exactly what they sound like.
-They keep casual button down shirt collars looking fresh and in place without having to fiddle with that tiny button.
+They keep casual button-down shirt collars looking fresh and in place without having to fiddle with that tiny button.
 These clips add a bit of weight and stiffness to the fabric of the collar to keep it from flopping open.

+Get a pack of Quality Stays metal collar stays.
 You’ll look fresh and casual without looking sloppy.

 Hey, remember that new friendship you formed with your local tailor?
 This would be why.
-Every adult man has at least one really nice looking suit of clothes that fits properly.
+Every adult man has at least one really nice-looking suit of clothes that fits properly.
 This can be for formal occasions, such as weddings or parties.
 However, it can also be the perfect calling card if you’re looking to move up in the world—a.k.a.